duclos-cavalcanti/dotfiles/README.md

   <img src=".github/assets/screen.png" width="85%" align="center"/>
 </div>

-I have used different distributions throughout my time using _linux_ systems.
-I started at _Manjaro_, went to _Arch Linux_ and eventually settled for _Ubuntu_ as it is the most used distribution and also very much expected in an academic/industry setting.

-As a tinkerer, I've also played around window managers but ended up settling for [Gnome](https://www.gnome.org/) for its simplicity and also for being ubiquitous across many flavors of _linux_.
+I have used different distributions throughout my time using _linux_ systems, from _Manjaro_,  to _Arch Linux_ and finally _Ubuntu_.
+As someone who loves tinkering, I've also played around window managers but ended up settling for [Gnome](https://www.gnome.org/) for its simplicity and ubiquity across many flavors of _GNU/Linux_.

 #### Steps
 - burn USB with [ubuntu-desktop](https://ubuntu.com/download/desktop) image.